 1. More is more!
 Max out on lights

 Less isn't always more when it comes to Christmas — ultimately, only you can decide how many lights are too many, and if you want to cover your entire house and driveway with lights, the rules are there are no rules.

 However, to keep your maximalist Christmas lighting scheme looking great, stick to small LEDs, icicle lights like these warm icicle lights from Amazon, and string lights — one of the best garden lighting ideas.
 Avoid too many strings of larger lights, as they'll look clunky.

 2. Prefer understated?
 Decorate just the perimeter

-If you prefer a simple and minimalist decorating theme, then just arranging a string of LED fairy lights (opens in new tab) from Amazon or icicle lights along the perimeter of your home, or even just along the front porch, can look really nice.
+If you prefer a simple and minimalist decorating theme, then just arranging a string of LED string lights from Amazon or icicle lights along the perimeter of your home, or even just along the front porch, can look really nice.

 For the ultimate elegant effect, we advise matching the tone of your lights to the coloring of your house: so, if your house is painted white, go for cool white lights; if it's brick or painted a warm color, go for warm or golden lights.

 Or, follow the rules of halves and keep one half of the house lit with cool lights, and the other with warm.
 The effect will be very elegant.